Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 >   of times that became the subtraction, including zero.<br>
 > - If the result is less than zero, the number has no root perfect and the approximate result (truncated) shall<br>
 >   be given by the number of times that became the subtraction minus one.

+### Truncate a String :speech_balloon:
+> Truncate a string (first argument) if it is longer than the<br>
+> given maximum string length (second argument).
+Return the truncated string with a ... ending.<br><br>
+> Note that inserting the three dots to the end will add to the string length.<br><br>
+> However, if the given maximum string length num is less than or equal to 3, then the addition of the three dots does not add to the string length in determining the truncated string.